KDE/kdecoration/README.md

 The `kcmoduleName` specifies the name of the configuration module.
 It needs to be installed under `${KDE_INSTALL_PLUGINDIR}/org.kde.kdecoration3.kcm` so that it can be looked up.

+# KDecoration2 -> KDecoration3
+The porting guide can be found [here](docs/KDecoration 3 porting guide.md).